The University of Reading

 I am acting as series editor for a new series of academic textbooks on Weather and Climate Science to be published by Wiley-Blackwell, and supported by the Royal Meteorological Society.

-I am the author of the all new book "Teach Yourself Weather" in the popular "Teach Yourself" series published by Hodder.
+I am the author of the book "Teach Yourself Weather" in the popular "Teach Yourself" series published by Hodder.